-In this article, we'll dive into the top TikTok LIVE features, the requirements to go live and a few tips to keep in mind before you start your first broadcast.
+Are you interested in going live on TikTok but have a few reservations?
+If you are curious about TikTok LIVE, its features, and how to go live — this article is for you!
+To help you navigate TikTok LIVE, we'll dive into the top TikTok LIVE features, the requirements to go live, and a few tips to keep in mind before you start your first broadcast.

 TikTok LIVE Features

-Live events – To build anticipation around your Live, you can schedule and promote your live ahead of time to your followers
+To build anticipation around your Live, you can schedule, manage, and promote your livestream ahead of time to your followers.

-Gifts – If you are a part of TikTok's Creator Next Program, viewers can give you badges that hold monetary value during a live stream if they are enjoying your content.
-Only non-business accounts and users 18 years of age or older can accept these rewards, unless you live in South Korea where the minimum age requirement is 19 or in Japan where it's 20.)
-Moderators – When going live, you can assign other users to moderate the chatroom to ensure it's safe and in line with the content you're sharing.
+If you are a part of TikTok's Creator Next Program, viewers can give you badges that hold monetary value during a live stream if they enjoy your content.
+Only non-business accounts and users 18 years or older can accept these rewards unless you live in South Korea, where the minimum age requirement is 19, or in Japan, where it's 20.)

 1. Open the app and click on the '+' sign.